Mesmerize/SegFault/README.md

     - Check each of the sudoko properties with a different thread for pt1
     - Check each of the sudoko properties with a different process for pt2

+How to Run the Program:

+    - Compile with gcc -v sudoku.c
+    - then run ./a.out tests/[filename of grid]